SOLVED: Mac won't Boot after High Sierra Update

 3. Click on Reinstall Mac OS and follow the instructions on screen to complete the installation process

-Once the installation is complete then you will be able to boot into Mac easily. in case, if you have trouble updating to High Sierra or Stuck while updating then, follow the link to the steps to fix High Sierra update errors in quick steps.
+Once the installation is complete you will be able to boot into Mac quickly. in case, if you have trouble updating to High Sierra or Stuck while updating then, follow the link to the steps to fix High Sierra update errors in quick steps.

 Good to know